NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Nethys - Moderate Curse.md

 On a failure, if your spell was harmful, you instead cast a beneficial spell of the same rank on your intended targets, and if it was beneficial, you instead cast a harmful spell of the same rank on your intended targets.

-If the spell benefited some targets and harmed others, you cast a spell of the same rank that switches who benefited (for instance, changing a [[Heal|Heal]] spell that harmed undead and healed the living to a [[Harm|Harm]] spell that healed undead and harmed the living).
+If the spell benefited some targets and harmed others, you cast a spell of the same rank that switches who benefited (for instance, changing a [[Spells/Heal|Heal]] spell that harmed undead and healed the living to a [[Spells/Harm|Harm]] spell that healed undead and harmed the living).

 You still lose the spell slot for the spell you were trying to cast.

-*Source: Pathfinder Lost Omens: Gods & Magic*
+*Source: Pathfinder Lost Omens Gods & Magic*
 *OGL*